Kirkland History, Family Crest & Coats of Arms

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Kirkland has been spelled Kirkland, Kirkeland, Kirtland and others.

 Early Notables of the Kirkland family (pre 1700)

-More information is included under the topic Early Kirkland Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Kirkland Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Kirkland is the 953rd most popular surname with an estimated 32,331 people with that name.

 Migration of the Kirkland family to Ireland

 Some of the Kirkland family moved to Ireland, but this topic is not covered in this excerpt.